 - Leverage a corporate SSO.
 We support SAML-based SSO for access to the WordPress administration, which streamlines access control and typically comes with the additional features such as Two-Factor Authentication directly from that organization.

 - Monitor for suspicious login activity.
-Our security tools at VIP automatically block malicious IP addresses and other attacks before they reach your site.
+Our security tools automatically block malicious IP addresses and other attacks before they reach your site.

 While more a best practice than a must-have, independent verification of the security of applications is something we consistently engage in for applications we support.
 A common approach we see is through bug bounty programs such as HackerOne and Bugcrowd.
 These programs provide a method for individuals to securely disclose security issues with applications as well as a way to reward those who identify these issues.